leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 }
 ```

 Do you foresee where we are heading to here?
-As the community grows, a skills platform (like a registry) containing all skills to be downloaded and so one will be necessary.
+As the community grows, a skills platform (like a registry) containing all skills to be downloaded and so on will be necessary.
 Perhaps a skills manager/installer like pip or npm too...

 ##### Skills Memory Sharing

-As skills codebase is completely isolated from each other, so is their memory.
+As skills codebase are completely isolated from each other, so is their memory.
 But it is also possible to access skill memory across skills now!

-There are many scenarios where we want a skill from a completely different domain hold data, and be able to consume these data from another skill.
+There are many scenarios where we want a skill hold some data and be able to consume these data from another skill from a completely different domain.

 ![New skills structure](new-skill-structure.png?v=3)